cs1302uga/cs1302-tutorials/visibility/visibility.rst

 protected        |Y|         |Y|           |Y|
 ===============  ==========  ============  ===========  =========

-* In Java, **there is no modifier keyword for package private visibility**.
-For top-level declarations and member-level declarations within a class, the omission of a visibility modifier will cause the compiler to treat the declared thing as package private.
-This is behavior is different for member-level declarations within an interface, where the omission of a visibility modifier defaults a declaration's visibility to public.
+* In Java, the ``protected`` modifier must be included in a member's declararion for the compiler to consider it a protected member.
-* In UML, the ``~`` symbol is used just before a member's identifier to illustrate that it's private.
-Some UML programs may not support displaying the visibility for top-level declarations; in those cases, a quick hack is to include the ``~`` as part of the name.
-Although omitting a visibility modifier in Java code may default to package private, the same is not true for UML class diagrams; they default to public visibility (covered in a later section).
+* In UML, the ``#`` symbol is used just before a member's identifier to illustrate that it's protected.
-* The ``javadoc`` program includes protected declarations in a documentation website by default; however, they can be omitted by adding the ``-package`` command-line argument (that option will also include anything that is more visible than package private -- so everything except private).
+* The ``javadoc`` program includes protected declarations in a documentation website by default.
+If you don't want to include protected members, then you can tell ``javadoc`` to only include public declarations (as explained in the section on public visibility).

 Public Visibility